dynatondata/dynatonpolicies/13-disaster_recovery_policy.md

 ### 13.5.1 Notification and Activation Phase

-This phase addresses the initial actions taken to detect and assess damage inflicted by a disruption to Dynaton Data.
-Based on the assessment of the Event, sometimes according to the Dynaton Data Incident Response Policy, the Contingency Plan may be activated by the Founder.
+This phase addresses the initial actions taken to detect and assess damage inflicted by a disruption to Dynaton.
+Based on the assessment of the Event, sometimes according to the Dynaton Incident Response Policy, the Contingency Plan may be activated by the Founder.

 The notification sequence is listed below: